daniel-molina/visualequation/doc/UI.md

 The default readline keybinding for this command, M-n, is used as C-DOWN (see basic basic movements).

-### Select all (C-a)
-This keybinding has a long tradition in graphical applications, so it is respected even if it collides with an important shortcut of readline.

-### Clear screen (C-l)
-Remove the whole equation.
-Undo command would restore previous eq.

 ## Basics of selection and edition
 Users who do not know any key-bindings, with no previous experience with Visual Equation or which will not dedicate time to learn the rest of